Tanzania declares end of Marburg viral outbreak

 Over the past two years, Marburg outbreaks have occurred in four African countries where the virus had not previously been detected in humans, including Tanzania and Equatorial Guinea, which has been responding to an outbreak since February.

-WHO said the last confirmed case in Tanzania tested negative on April 19.
-An outbreak is declared as over after a mandatory countdown of 42 days.
+WHO Director General Tedros Adhanom Ghebreyesus said in a media briefing the outbreak in Equatorial Guinea would be declared over next week if no further cases are detected there.

-(Reporting by Nuzulack Dausen; Writing by Bhargav Acharya; Editing by Aaron Ross and Angus MacSwan)
+(Reporting by Nuzulack Dausen; Additional reporting by Leroy Leo and Sriparna Roy; Writing by Bhargav Acharya; Editing by Aaron Ross and Angus MacSwan)

 ((Bhargav.Acharya@thomsonreuters.com;))